-Today, the State Library, a division of the Iowa Department of Education, offers a multitude of services and programs to the libraries and citizens of Iowa.
+Today, the State Library offers a multitude of services and programs to the libraries and citizens of Iowa.
 The agency is governed by a nine-member Commission of Libraries with the authority to receive and approve the State Library budget and plan of service, appoint the State Librarian, and adopt rules to carry out the responsibilities of the State Library.

 The State Library is organized into two main areas:

-- The Library Support Network is comprised of six district offices around the state and the Des Moines office.
+- The Library Support Network is comprised of six district offices around the state and the Des Moines office in the Ola Babcock Miller building on the Capitol complex.
 Library Support Network staff help librarians be the best information resources in their towns, as well as community partners as they help further their library's strategic plans and economic goals.

-The State Library of Iowa strengthens Iowa libraries and information access for Iowans.
+The State Library of Iowa strengthens Iowa library services and information access for Iowans.